Glumboi/GlumSak/README.md

   # Beta 1.1:
     - Custom shader links file support added!
     - Useres now have to set a links file in the settings for shaders to work
-    - Documentation on how to do your own shader file soon
+    - Documentation on how to do your own shader file soon (you can get mine from a place ya'll should know)

 # What is GlumSak?
 This project originally was a joke and I never thought that I'll do this some day.